arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 end
 ```

 But as I said I don't like this approach.
-The problem is that if you want to
+The problem is that **if you want to
 communicate something domain specific via the exception you can't relay on 3rd
-party exceptions.
+party exceptions**.
 If it was adapter responsibility to provide in exception
 information whether service should retry later or give up, then you need custom
 exception to communicate it.

 ## Adapters ain't easy

-There are few problems with adapters.
-Their interface tends to be
+There are few problems with adapters. **Their interface tends to be
-lowest common denominator between features supported by the implementations.
+lowest common denominator between features supported by implementations**.
 That was the reason which sparkled big discussion about queue interface for
 Rails which at that time was removed from it.
 If one technology limits you so
 you schedule background job only with JSON compatibile attributes you are
 limited to just that.
 If another technology let's you use Hashes with every
 Ruby primitive and yet another would even allow you to pass whatever ruby object
 you wish then the interface is still whatever JSON allows you to do.
 No only
-won't be able to easily pass instance of your custom class as paramter for
+you won't be able to easily pass instance of your custom class as paramter for
 scheduled job.
 You won't even be able to use `Date` class because there is no
 such type in JSON.
 Lowest Common Denominator...

-You won't easily extract Async adapter if you care about the result.
+**You won't easily extract Async adapter if you care about the result**.
 I think that's
 obvious.
 You can't easily substitute adapter which can return result with such
-that cannot.
-Async is architectural decision here.
+that cannot. **Async is architectural decision here**.
 And rest of the code must be
 written in a way that reflects it.
 Thus expecting to get the result somehow later.

-Getting the right level of abstraction for adapter might not be easy.
+Getting the **right level of abstraction for adapter might not be easy**.
 When you cover
 api or a gem, it's not that hard.
 But once you start doing things like
 `NotificationAdapter` which will let you send notification to user without bothering
 the client whether it is a push for iOS, Android, Email or SMS, you might find yourself in
 trouble.
 The closer the adapter is to the domain of adaptee, the easier it is to
 write it.
 The closer it is to the comain of the client, of your app, the harder it
 is, the more it will know about your usecases.
 And the more complicated and
 unique for the app, such adapter will be.
+You will often stop for a moment to **reflect
+whether given funcionality is the responsibility of the client, adapter or maybe
+yet another object**.

 ## Summary

 Adapters are puzzles that we put between our domain and existing solutions such
 as gems, libraries, APIs.
-Use them wisely to decouple yourself from them for
+Use them wisely to decouple core of your app from 3rd party code
-whatever reason you have.
-Speed, Readability, Testability, ...
+for whatever reason you have. **Speed, Readability, Testability, Isolation,
+Interchangeability**.

 ![](/assets/images/rails-ruby-adapter/adapter_client_adaptee.png)

-## Images
+#### Adapters are often used with Service Objects.
+Learn how to extract such objects from tangled code with our [Fearless Refactoring: Rails Controllers](http://rails-refactoring.com/) ebook

+##### Images with CC license

 * https://www.flickr.com/photos/elwillo/5210663993
 * https://www.flickr.com/photos/uscpsc/14640846183